|

 If you go ...

-- We based our route on the San Juans Alpiner tour
+- We based our route on the San

-offered by Timberline Adventures.
+Juans Alpiner tour offered by Timberline

-We booked our own lodging and carried all our gear in panniers on our bikes,
+carried all our gear in panniers on our bikes, so we

+commercial tour.
 We did not camp.
-A rider named Ted Campbell who went on the Timberline
+A rider named Ted

-tour in June 2004 posted this photo journal.
+posted this photo

 - Some cyclists do the loop in the opposite direction.

 Some even do it in one day!
-(They call it the Death Ride -- 230 miles, with
+(They call it the Death

-24,180 feet of climbing.)
+Ride -- 230 miles, with 24,180 feet of climbing.)

-- We live near sea level, and we spent several days hiking
+- We live near sea level, and we spent several days

-elsewhere in Colorado's Rocky Mountains before the bike trip, getting acclimated
+hiking elsewhere in Colorado's Rocky Mountains before

-to high altitude.
+the bike trip, getting acclimated to high altitude.

 - The books "Cycling

-Colorado's Mountain Passes" by Kurt Magsamen and "Road
+Colorado's Mountain Passes" by Kurt Magsamen and

-Biking Colorado" by Michael Seeberg contain road maps, elevation profiles
+Biking Colorado" by Michael Seeberg contain road

-and other useful information.
+maps, elevation profiles and other useful information.

-- New Mexico Touring Society has a web page with elevation
+- New Mexico Touring Society has a web page with

-profiles and other info on cycling in the San Juan
+elevation profiles and other info on cycling

-- Almost any road map will do, as the highways are numbered
+- Almost any road map will do, as the highways are

-and there aren't many paved side roads.
+numbered and there aren't many paved side roads.

-- We shipped our bikes via UPS to our motel in Durango.
+- We shipped our bikes via UPS to our motel in

-- Adventure Cycling Association
+- Adventure

-is a great resource for bicycle travel of all kinds.
-The organization's
+bicycle travel of all kinds.
+The organization's online

-online Cyclists'
+Cyclists'

 Yellow Pages has these listings